Last reviewed: March 2026

 Personalization: Your Child's World, Their Story

-When you create a HeroMe story, we ask you about your child's world:
+When you create a HeroMe story, we ask about your child's world:

 Comfort objects

-Their favorite stuffed animal, blanket, or toy becomes a character in the story
+Their favorite stuffed animal, blanket, or toy shows up as a character in the story

 Family and pets

-Siblings, pets, and caregivers appear as supporting characters in the narrative
+Siblings, pets, and caregivers show up as supporting characters

 Their environment